*Updated April 2022

 For the longest time, actors had to tailor their performances for people sitting in the audience, often far away.
-They had to make big and exaggerated gestures to convey deep feelings like love and anguish.
+They had to make big and exaggerated gestures to convey deep emotion like love and anguish.

 However, in the world of film, these performances don’t have to be big or elaborate.
 Instead, they usually need to be small and nuanced.
 Acting these days comes from the eyes.

-And that’s because of one shot type in particular.
+And that’s because of one camera shot type in particular.
 The close-up is one of the most important shots in any filmmaker's repertoire as it’s by far the most unique to film.

-Let’s study the history of the close-up shot, learn from classic examples, and explore how you can add meaningful and cinematic close-up shots to your film and video projects.
+Let’s study the history of the close-up shot, learn from classic examples, and explore how you can add meaningful and cinematic shots to your film and video projects.

 What is a close-up shot?